getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 ---

 {% capture __alert_content -%}
 Sentry's Performance features are currently in beta.
-For more details about Performance access, feel free to reach out at [https://sentry.io/for/performance/](https://sentry.io/for/performance/).
+For more details about access to these features, feel free to reach out at [https://sentry.io/for/performance/](https://sentry.io/for/performance/).
 {%- endcapture -%}
 {%- include components/alert.html
     title="Note"